-- 92. You must have a learner file for each learner who chooses to fund their education and training with a loan. - 93.
-The learner file must contain evidence to support the loans payments you receive on behalf of a learner from the SLC, or loans bursary funds you have received from us, and must be available to us if we need it. - 94.
-You and the learner must confirm the information in the learner file is correct and, therefore, the information you have reported to the SLC through the learning provider portal and to us in the ILR is correct. - 95.
-If the time spent in learning is short, the level of evidence in the learner file would reflect this. - 96.
-Where you hold information centrally, you only need to refer to the source. - 97.
-You must keep a copy of the learning and funding information letter issued by you to the learner, and a copy of any updated learning and funding information letters, if applicable, in the leaner file. - 98.
-The learner file must confirm the following. - 98.1 All information reported to us in the ILR and the EAS, and to the SLC through the learning provider portal, and if it applies, the supporting evidence of the data you report. - 98.2.
-A description of how you will deliver the learning and skills and how the learner will achieve. - 98.3 The fee you are charging, including details of any learner or employer contribution, and information on prior learning that affects the learning or the fee. - 98.4 Support needs identified including how you will meet these needs and the evidence of that. - 98.5 All records and evidence of achievement of the designated loans qualification.
-This must be available within three months of you reporting it in the ILR. - 99.
-You must hold evidence: - 99.1 that the learner exists - 99.2 that the learning activity which the learner is funding with a loan is taking place or has taken place - 99.3 that the achievement of the designated loans qualification is certified

-(that is, a certificate has been issued by an awarding organisation or held in the personal learning record (PLR), and

-99.4 of why other funding has been claimed, such as learning support and learner support through the loans bursary fund
+- 102. You must have a learner file for each learner who chooses to fund their education and training with a loan. - 103.
+The learner file must contain evidence to support the loans payments you receive on behalf of a learner from the SLC, or loans bursary funds you have received from us, and must be available to us if we need it. - 104.
+You and the learner must confirm the information in the learner file is correct and, therefore, the information you have reported to the SLC through the learning provider portal and to us in the ILR is correct. - 105.
+You must ensure that the actual end date recorded on the ILR reflects the last date there is evidence in the learner file. - 106.
+If the time spent in learning is short, the level of evidence in the learner file would reflect this. - 107.
+Where you hold information centrally, you only need to refer to the source. - 108.
+You must keep a copy of the learning and funding information letter issued by you to the learner, and a copy of any updated learning and funding information letters, if applicable, in the learner file. - 109.
+The learner file must confirm the following. - 109.1 All information reported to us in the ILR and the EAS, and to the SLC through the learning provider portal, and if it applies, the supporting evidence of the data you report. - 109.2 A description of how you will deliver the learning and skills and how the learner will achieve. - 109.3 The fee you are charging, including details of any learner or employer contribution, and information on prior learning that affects the learning or the fee. - 110.
+Support needs identified including how you will meet these needs and the evidence of that. - 111.
+All records and evidence of achievement of the designated loans qualification.
+This must be available within three months of you reporting it in the ILR. - 112.
+You must hold evidence: - 112.1 that the learner exists - 112.2 to confirm to the address, including the postcode, where provision is being delivered - 112.3 that the learning activity which the learner is funding with a loan is taking place or has taken place - that the achievement of the qualification achieved following the designated loan qualification is certified (that is, a certificate has been issued by an awarding organisation or held in the personal learning record (PLR), and - of why other funding has been claimed, such as learning support and learner support through the loans bursary fund